 Reading time ( words)

-Editor's Note: This column originally appeared in the November 2014 issue of SMT Magazine.
+Editor's Note: This article originally appeared in the February issue of SMT Magazine.